Marion Reneau: Ultimate Fighting Championship

 The bout between Reneau and Macy Chiasson was originally scheduled for UFC Fight Night: Overeem vs. Volkov.
 However, during the week leading up to the fight, Reneau was pulled from the card after testing positive for COVID-19.
 The bout was rescheduled for UFC Fight Night: Rozenstruik vs. Gane.
-However, yet again the bout was cancelled due to Reneau testing positive for COVID-19 and the bout eventually took place on March 20, 2021 at UFC on ESPN 21.
+However, yet again the bout was cancelled due to Reneau testing positive for COVID-19 and the bout eventually took place on March 20, 2021, at UFC on ESPN 21.
 Reneau lost the fight via unanimous decision.

-Reneau faced Miesha Tate on July 17, 2021 at UFC on ESPN: Makhachev vs. Moisés, losing by TKO in the third round.
+Reneau faced former UFC Women's Bantamweight Champion Miesha Tate on July 17, 2021, at UFC on ESPN: Makhachev vs. Moisés, losing by TKO in the third round.
 This was the first time Reneau had been finished in her career.
 Reneau had announced her retirement before the bout, and confirmed as such after the fight.

 Personal life

 Reneau grew up in Porterville, California.
 She is a graduate of California State University Long Beach with a degree in sports medicine, where she was a member of the track and field team, being named the Big West Women's Track & Field Athlete of the Year.
 She began training for the Olympics after college, however she was injured during a meet and later she became pregnant with her son and stopped her track career.
-She is currently married to Armando Perez Jr. She has recently resigned as a physical education teacher at Farmersville High School where she taught for 17 years.
+She is currently married to Armando Perez Jr. She taught physical education at Farmersville High School for 17 years.